 I sometimes express the darker emotions for all those who can not express their anger, fear, anguish, and other dark emotions.

 What do you do in your spare time?

 I listen to music.
-I read voraciously, particularly historical fiction, about Tudor England, and science fiction/fantasy.
+I read voraciously, particularly historical fiction, about Tudor England, science fiction/fantasy. art books and magazines.
 I spend time with my cats.
 I watch movies.
 Nothing all that strange.
 My real excesses go into making my art.